hargoniX/bachelor/thesis/thesis.typ

 - @CBMC itself improves its RAM usage
 - the SMT bugs in @CBMC are fixed
 - Kani improves its Rust to @CBMC translation
-- we figure out a better way to express our proof (possibly with future Kani features) we might be able to run our harness on bigger queue sizes as well.
+- we figure out a better way to express our proof (possibly with future Kani features like contracts) we might be able to run our harness on bigger queue sizes as well.

 == Performance <perf>
-In addition to this, we also checked that the performance of our driver running on real-world hardware is competitive with that reported in the ixy papers.
+In addition to this, we also checked that the performance of our driver running on real-world hardware is competitive with that reported for ixy.
 Because our Intel 82599 variant only has one cable socket, as opposed to the two socket variant used with ixy, we only benchmarked a reflecting instead of a bidirectional forwarding application.
 The comparison between our results, using a batch size of 64 packets, can be seen in @perf-packets.
 While the speed of